You might have come across the term ‘allied health’, or ‘allied health professional’. But who are these people and what do they do?

 - How long will I need to see you until things get better?

 - Will you let my doctor know what is happening here?

-Once you’ve been for the first visit, you can decide whether or not they understand the reason you are there.
-And whether or not they can help you in a way that suits you.
+Once you’ve been for the first visit, you can decide whether they understand the reason you are there.
+And whether they can help you in a way that suits you.

-Ask about fees before you make your appointment.
+It’s a good idea to ask about any costs before you make your appointment.

 Some private health insurance funds will cover the costs of allied health services.
 If you have private health insurance, check what is covered before you make your appointment.

 Learn more here about the development and quality assurance of healthdirect content.